 5. Project Management Tools

-There are many project management tools that come in different flavours.
-Over time we tested many of them but we decided to use only 2: Asana and Trello.
+Many project management tools come in different flavours.
+Over time we tested many of them, but we decided to use only 2: Asana and Trello.

 5.1 Asana [Get Asana]

 Asana has been servicing individuals, small and big firms with easy communication and work style.
 It helps employers effectively monitor work progress and ensure that workers stay on track.

 With Asana, teams can monitor workflow, stay organized, and informed on available or pending results.
 The application allows for posting or revisiting past work and making comments or reviews on tasks.